UnPourTous/wt-console-server/README.md

-# TianYan Server
+# TianYan-Server
-Tianyan-server is an open source log manager backend which can be private deployed.
+Tianyan-Server is an open source log manager backend which can be private deployed.

 ## Setup Server
 ```